react-doc/webpack-hot-dev-clients/README.md

 webpack-hot-dev-clients
 ---

-This is an alternative client for [WebpackDevServer](https://github.com/webpack/webpack-dev-server) that shows a syntax error overlay.
+This alternative [WebpackDevServer](https://github.com/webpack/webpack-dev-server) combines the functionality of:

+> 1. It only supports their simplest configuration (hot updates on same server).
+> 2. It makes some opinionated choices on top, like adding a syntax error overlay that looks similar to our console output.

-It currently supports only Webpack 3.x.
+It currently supports only Webpack 3.x above.

 ```bash
 npm i webpack-hot-dev-clients